-The site is some 5100sqm in area.
-It is roughly rectangular in plan form, with shared access with the bowling club at the south-eastern corner.
-The building would be some 1010sqm in area.
-The building would be some 4m from the western boundary and 4.5m from the southern boundary at its closest point.
-The building would be some 25.5m from the northern boundary at its closest point and 23.6m from the eastern boundary at the closest point.
+The site is roughly rectangular in plan form, with shared access with the bowling club at the south-eastern corner.
+The building would be some 794sqm in area.
+The building would be some 3.5m from the western boundary and 4.5m from the southern boundary at its closest point.
+The building would be some 42m from the northern boundary at its closest point and 21.5m from the eastern boundary at the closest point.

-The building would be single storey.
-The building would be mainly aligned north to south with the principal elevation being the east.
-The roof would comprise three pitched roof sections with two perpendicular pitched roof sections at the northern end.
-The roof would be some 6.4m in height at the ridge and 3.25m at the eaves.
-There would be flat roof sections, some 5.7m in height joining the pitched roofs.
-The roof would be finished in slate grey concrete tiles.
-There would be white render chimneys and timber-effect roof glazing towards the northern end.
-The elevations would be finished in brown and white vertical Cedral cladding with white render gables.
+The building would be single storey, mainly aligned north to south with a double pitched roof, and the principal elevation being to the east.
+It would be roughly 'F' shape in plan form with two perpendicular pitched roof sections at the northern end and a smaller pitched roof section, aligned north and south, at the southern end.
+The roof would be some 6.4m in height at the ridge and 3.15m at the eaves.
+There would be flat roof sections, some 5.5m in height joining the pitched roofs.
+The roof would be finished in slate grey concrete tiles and timber-effect roof glazing in the middle.
+The elevations would be finished in white render with brown vertical cedral cladding features.
 There would be extensive glazing on all elevations.
-One of the gables on the southern and western elevations would be glazed frames.
+One of the gables on the southern elevation would be glazed framed.

-The restaurant/café areas would comprise some 603sqm.
-The retail/garden centre area would be some 407sqm in area.
-An external sales planting area of some 368sqm would be located to the north of the area.
-A car parking area with some 62 spaces would be sited on the eastern portion of the site.
+The restaurant/café areas would comprise some 262sqm.
+The retail/garden centre area would be some 362sqm.
+There would be a shared lobby, office and toilets comprising approx. 170sqm.
+An external sales planting area of some 240 sqm would be located to the north of the building.
+A car parking area with some 44 spaces would be sited on the eastern portion of the site.